fermyon/spin/docs/content/quickstart.md

 | ...                                              |
 +--------------------------------------------------+
 ```

-> If you downloaded the canary build instead of the release build, leave off the `--branch`
-> flag in `spin templates install`.

 > The Spin templates experience is still early — if you are interested in
 > writing your own templates, you can follow the existing